Barnett Stross: "Lidice Shall Live!"

 Stross did not confine himself to medical issues.
 He also led a campaign to rebuild Lidice, a Czechoslovak village which had been destroyed by Nazi forces during the Second World War in a 1942 massacre under orders from Adolf Hitler, who was enraged by the assassination of Reinhard Heydrich by British-trained Czech resistance fighters.
 On 10 June 1942 Nazi soldiers entered Lidice and ultimately killed all of the village's men.
 Women and children were separated and taken to the Ravensbrück concentration camp.
 Only 146 of the women are known to have survived, while 88 children were killed; only 17 younger children survived the tragedy having been placed with German families (these children returned to Lidice after the war).
 Lidice was then razed to the ground in order to wipe it off the map for ever.
 News of the tragedy soon reached the rest of the world as it was filmed and broadcast by the Nazis.

 Stross was deeply affected by the Lidice tragedy.
 Immediately after news of the event reached Stoke-on-Trent he spoke to miners and their leaders, proposing the reconstruction of the village of Lidice to commemorate this crime against humanity forever.
 On the afternoon of Sunday 6 September, in The Victoria Hall, the "Lidice Shall Live" movement was formed in the presence of Czechoslovak President, Edvard Beneš, Will Lawther, President of the Miners' Federation, and Soviet Ambassador Bogomolov.
 The name of the movement came about in defiant response to Adolf Hitler's proclamation that "Lidice shall die".
 Barnett Stross vehemently replied, "Lidice Shall Live!"

 An audience of 3,000 men and women heard Dr Beneš's concluding remarks: "This meeting has made it clear that Lidice has not died: it lives on in the hearts of the people of Stoke-on-Trent at least.
-From now on, Stoke-on-Trent will forever in the heart of every Czech citizen".
+From now on, Stoke-on-Trent will live forever in the heart of every Czech citizen".